fbpx

 An emerging approach to radiation therapy called adaptive therapy uses imaging to dynamically adjust treatment as the tumor or its positioning changes each day.

 In conventional radiation therapy, patients the same treatment plan across multiple treatment sessions.
-However, adaptive therapy may apply several adjustments or to a completely new treatment plan in order to address changes to the tumor's over the course of treatment.
+However, adaptive therapy may apply several adjustments or to a completely new treatment plan in order to address changes to the tumor’s condition over the course of treatment.

 Historically, the concept of adaptive therapy was more theoretical than practical.
 It faced many challenges, a lack of suitable imaging technologies.
 Additionally, creating a treatment plan involves heavy computational work and collaboration among various specialties within a care team.
-The fact that the needs to be repeated multiple times renders adaptive therapy particularly resource-intensive and time-consuming.
+The fact that the process needs to be repeated multiple times renders adaptive therapy particularly resource-intensive and time-consuming.
 However, researchers are looking into ways to use artificial intelligence to automate some of these steps to make this approach more practical.

 Brachytherapy